monganotmango/zocket-task-manager/README.md

 ## 📜 Notes
 - This project was developed as part of a technical assessment.
 - The system does not include authentication.
-- The frontend is deployed on Vercel, and the backend is hosted on Render/Fly.io.
+- The frontend is deployed on Vercel, and the backend is hosted on Render.